 The capital of Bosnia & Herzegovina is not just one of the best Eastern European cities, but for me, it is the best capital city in all of Europe.
 I visited back in 2013, and ever since have recommended it time and time again to anyone traveling the Balkan region.

-Despite being the brunt of a brutal civil war in the 90’s; however, the city is now thriving with culture.
-Sarajevo has been called the “Jerusalem of Europe,” because of it’s strong religious identity.
+Despite being the brunt of a brutal civil war in the ’90s; however, the city is now thriving with culture.
+Sarajevo has been called the “Jerusalem of Europe,” because of its strong religious identity.
 This is the only place I have ever been where I came across a mosque, synagogue, Catholic church, and Orthodox within five minutes walk of each other.
+It’s one of those amazing cities in the Balkans you need to visit!

 Kotor is a gem hidden away in Montenegro.
 The only bad thing about this gem is that it’s not so hidden anymore.
 These days, Kotor is pummeled with tourist, cruise ships, and overpriced restaurants.
 Don’t get me wrong, it’s still beautiful, but we had to get out of the tourist zone before losing our heads.
 A 20-minute bus drive away from Kotor is Perast.